-It wasn't until the Victorian era that weaving became a gender trade.
-The Industrial Revolution made garment production cheaper and faster than hand-woven products, leaving people less time to knit and more time to work and causing fabric to lose its profitability (Barrago 20.
-In addition to being part of a lady's refined repertoire, weaving was considered an acceptable way to earn money for women with personal needs.
-Also seen as a useful skill for the poorest members of society, it was taught in orphanages and poor homes.
+It wasn't until the Victorian era that weaving became a gender-specific trade.
+The Industrial Revolution made garment production faster and cheaper than hand-woven products, leaving people with less time to knit and more time to work, causing fabric to lose its profitability (Barrago 20).
+In addition to being part of a lady's refined repertoire, weaving was seen as an acceptable way for women with personal needs to earn money.
+It was also considered a useful skill for the poorest members of society, and was taught in orphanages and poor homes.

-The first recorded weaving schools had been established in Lincoln, Leicester and York in the late 16th century and hand-weaving for income continued in Yorkshire well into the 19th century.
-The Ackworth Quaker School in Yorkshire was established in 1779 for girls and boys who weren't rich.
-According to the records, her students knitted 339 tights in 1821 alone.
+The first recorded weaving schools were established in Lincoln, Leicester and York in the late 16th century, and hand-weaving for income continued in Yorkshire well into the 19th century.
+The Ackworth Quaker School in Yorkshire was established in 1779 for girls and boys who weren't wealthy.
+According to records, its students knitted 339 tights in 1821 alone.
 By the middle of the 19th century, so-called elegant fabric was flourishing as an elegant living room occupation.

-After my partner Clayton was killed last year, I started knitting as a way to relieve my constant panic and anxiety.
-Knitwear was found in the tombs of Spanish royalty, and they have also been an important part of religious attire for Spain.
-The bottom line is that it is believed that all the first knitted fabrics have deteriorated beyond discovery, because they were traditionally made with natural fibers such as wool or cotton.
-In the Yorkshire Dales, where genderless weaving existed for much longer, due to the remoteness of some Dales, a small child could be heard talking to himself.
+After my partner Clayton passed away last year, I began knitting as a way to cope with my constant panic and anxiety.
+Knitwear has been found in the tombs of Spanish royalty, and it has also been an important part of religious attire for Spain.
+It is believed that all the first knitted fabrics have deteriorated beyond discovery, as they were traditionally made with natural fibers such as wool or cotton.
+In the Yorkshire Dales, where genderless weaving existed for much longer due to the remoteness of some Dales, a small child could be heard talking to himself.